Bridging the gap between shop floor and ERP

 • all relevant information is structured and available for your ERP system.

-ERP and MES integration – simple and robust
+ERP and MES Integration – simple and robust

-• database accesses for on-premise systems or
+• database access for on-premise systems or

 • open interfaces (APIs) for cloud or hybrid systems.